LeJawa/AdventOfCodeSolutions/src/2015/calendar.md

 ### Part One

+After many infructuous tries, the easiest way involved brute forcing the solution. `i`, `j`, `k` and `l` stand for the percentage of each ingredient.
+Three nested for-loops vary `i`, `j` and `k`. `l` is defined as `100-i-j-k`.
+For each combination the score is calculated and compared to the max score.

 ### Part Two

+Part two is the same, except before calculating the score, I ensure that the sum of calories equals 500.
+Otherwise I continue the loop.

 ## [Day 16: Aunt Sue](https://adventofcode.com/2015/day/16)

 ### Part One

+Very easy challenge.
+From the input, I create a list of dictionaries.
+Each dictionary represents a Sue, with the known properties as keys and their value as, well, values.

+I then loop over all the Sues, checking their known properties and matching it to the MFCSAM result.
+The first Sue to have a match is the correct Sue.

 ### Part Two

+I used the same logic for part two, except that for certain properties (given in the text) I applied an inequality operator, instead of the equality operator.

 ## [Day 17: No Such Thing as Too Much](https://adventofcode.com/2015/day/17)

 ### Part One

+This one involves running through all the possible combinations in a list.
+I ripped the code from the itertools package website and only slightly modified it to return the number of valid combinations, instead of the combinations themselves.
+I also applied some tests, in order to return earlier and prevent unnecessary runtime.

+The combinations function returns the number of valid combinations for a given set size.
+To get the total number of combinations, for all the set sizes, a for-loop runs from 0 to number of containers and the combinations function is run each time.

 ### Part Two

+This one is an easier version, since I can break out of the loop as soon as I found some solutions.

 ## [Day 18: Like a GIF For Your Yard](https://adventofcode.com/2015/day/18)